mentebinaria/retoolkit/README.md

 I don't know.
 Some included tools are not open source and come from shady places.
 You should use it exclusively in virtual machines and under your own responsibility.

+### False Positive Note

+Windows Defender may flag some tools (like ExtremeDumper) as malicious software due to their reverse engineering capabilities.
+For more information and solutions, see [EXTREMEDUMPER_FALSE_POSITIVE.md](EXTREMEDUMPER_FALSE_POSITIVE.md).

 ## Can you add tool X?

 It depends.
 The idea is to keep it simple.
 We won't add a tool just because it's not here yet.
 But if you think there's a good reason to do so, _and the license allows us to redistribute the software_, please [open an issue here](https://github.com/mentebinaria/retoolkit/issues?q=label%3Atool-request+) if it doesn't exist yet.